-Where a project is approved, no eligible expenses will be reimbursed unless a funding agreement is signed.
+Where a project is approved, no eligible expenses will be reimbursed unless a Contribution or Funding Agreement is signed.

 If work is started on a project before formal written approval of program funding is received, the applicant does so at their own risk.